-In the 60s and 70s, Tissot redirected their focus to the younger generation, with an exclusive collection of watches for teenagers.
-The chic and original designs sparked a need for new materials, giving birth to fun and colourful models.
-The close collaboration between Tissot and the world of Formula 1 was also strengthened, thanks to their quartz collections, slowly bridging the gap between the popularity of a quartz vs a mechanical movement.
-In 1998 Tissot joined The Swatch Group and has since gone on to create some iconic innovations, such as the first timepiece to be made from natural stone -the Tissot RockWatch and the Tissot WoodWatch and Tissot PearlWatch.
+Like most companies during the cultural revolution in the 1960s and 1970s, Tissot turned their attention to the younger generation with an exclusive collection of watches for teenagers.
+The chic and original designs sparked a need for new materials to add fun and colourful aspects to the watches.
+In 1998 Tissot joined The Swatch Group and had since gone on to create some iconic innovations, such as the first timepiece to be made from natural stone -the Tissot RockWatch and the Tissot WoodWatch and Tissot PearlWatch.

-Tissot make their connections to the world of sport by maintaining their role as Official Timekeeper and partner to various sports disciplines.
-The company, who sell more than 4 million luxury watches worldwide each year, and stay at the forefront of fashion with their innovative and stylish models; appealing to all audiences.
-Tissot continues to venture forward on its mission to create ground-breaking timepieces that stay true to their slogan – “Innovators of Tradition”.
+The company expects to sell more than 4 million luxury watches worldwide this year and have no plans to leave the forefront of fashion with their innovative and stylish models that appeal to all who appreciate fine watches.
+Tissot will continue to venture forward on its mission to create ground-breaking watches that stay true to their slogan – “Innovators of Tradition”.

 And Owen & Robinson will be there to help you become part of Tissot’s rich history with your next purchase of a quality timepiece.